dklawren/docker-reviewboard/README.md

 docker-reviewboard
 ==================

-  Configure a running Rviewboard system using Docker
+  Configure a running Reviewboard system using Docker